Filling Sources: Attachments & Text Input

 PDF (.pdf)

-The primary document format for form filling.
-The system accepts all PDF varieties: fillable AcroForms, flat/scanned PDFs, and image-based PDFs where the content is embedded as images rather than text.
-Text is extracted per-page using OCR and AI vision, watermarks are removed before extraction, and a page-level mapping is computed for large files (over 20,000 tokens) so the AI only receives source content relevant to the form page being filled at any moment.
+The system accepts all PDF varieties: fillable PDFs, flat or scanned PDFs, and image-based PDFs where content is embedded as images rather than text.
+Text is extracted per page, watermarks are removed before extraction, and for long documents the AI is given only the source content most relevant to the section of the form currently being filled - keeping extraction focused and accurate across large files.

 Word documents (.docx, .doc)

-Modern and legacy Word formats are both supported.
-Text is extracted from the file's structure, producing clean content that the AI receives without conversion artifacts.
-See Word Document Filling for full detail on Word file support.
+Both modern and legacy Word formats are supported.
+Text is extracted cleanly from the document's structure.
+See Word Document Filling for full details on Word file support.

 Plain text (.txt)